How EU cloud providers actually compare

 Best for GPU and AI workloads: OVHcloud or IONOS.
 Both offer the broadest range of GPU models.
 OVHcloud also has AI Endpoints for serverless inference.
 IONOS uniquely offers Intel Gaudi accelerators if you want a non-NVIDIA option.

 OVHcloud and IONOS offer the widest range of GPU models, including H200 and H100.
 IONOS also uniquely offers Intel Gaudi accelerators.
-For AI inference without managing GPUs yourself, Scaleway, Gcore, OVHcloud, IONOS, and StackIT all offer OpenAI-compatible API endpoints.
+For AI inference without managing GPUs yourself, Scaleway, Gcore, OVHcloud, IONOS, and STACKIT all offer OpenAI-compatible API endpoints.

 For features like advanced serverless ecosystems (Step Functions, EventBridge), proprietary databases (DynamoDB, Cosmos DB, BigQuery), or deep IAM systems, there is no direct EU equivalent today.
 You can self-host open source alternatives (e.g., MinIO for S3, CockroachDB for distributed SQL, Temporal for orchestration) or use a hybrid approach with a US hyperscaler sovereign cloud for specific services.